Bringing Learning Home: How One Coding Grad Is Making A Difference in Haiti

 Another thing Esterling noticed (but wasn’t surprised about) was that his Haitian students really relied on collaboration.
 “At Georgia Tech, collaboration is something we encourage.
 But in Haiti, everyone works together naturally.
 It’s a very community-driven place,” Esterling said.

-But the most important thing that the students came away with, was the central Trilogy philosophy of learning to learn.
+But the most important thing that the students came away with, was the central boot camp philosophy of learning to learn.
 Since the workshop was only two days, the bulk of their coding education would have to come later.
 “I didn’t want them to hear the answer from me.
 I wanted them to be able to know where they can find resources when they want to learn more,” Esterling said.
 “It’s not about giving them a fish: it’s teaching them to fish.”

 At the end of the second day, each student was awarded a certificate of completion, compliments of Georgia Tech Professional Education.
 But more than that, they came away with the same thing Esterling did when he was given that computer so many years ago: hope for the future.